dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

     local t5: number[] = {}
     local t6 = t5           -- t6 treated as table

-  The reason for these restrictions is that declared table types generate optimized JIT code which assumes that the keys are integers or literal short strings.
-Similarly declared array types result in specialized JIT code that assume integer keys and numeric values.
+  These restrictions are applied because declared table and array types generate optimized JIT code which make assumptions about the keys and values.
 The generated JIT code would be incorrect if the types were not as expected.
 * Indices >= 1 should be used when accessing array elements.
 Ravi arrays (and slices) have a hidden slot at index 0 for performance reasons, but this is not visible in ``pairs()`` or ``ipairs()``, or when initializing an array using a literal initializer; only direct access via the ``[]`` operator can see this slot.
 * An array will grow automatically (unless the array was created as fixed length using ``table.intarray()`` or ``table.numarray()``) if the user sets the element just past the array length::